Nazaire/orchestra/README.md

 console.log(`Creating job...`);

-// Instruct the network to execute add.js and return the result const result = await orchestra.play({ script: 'add.js', params: { a: 1, b: 2 } });
+// Instruct the network to execute add.js on the next available worker and return the result const result = await orchestra.play({ script: 'add.js', params: { a: 1, b: 2 } });

+console.log(`Job complete!`, { result });

+// Or, If you don't need something processed immediately, you can queue a job instead

+console.log(`Creating job...`)

+// Add a job to the network and respect the queue const job = await orchestra.queue({ script: 'add.js', params: { a: 1, b: 2 });

+console.log(`Job ${job.id} added to queue`);

+// Get a promise for the result of the job const result = await orchestra.result(job.id);

 console.log(`Job complete!`, { result });
 ```